guard/listen/README.md

 ## WARNING

-The `v2.0` branch is a work in progress!
+Master branch is `v2.0.0.beta` version, use the [v1.3 branch](https://github.com/guard/listen/tree/v1.3) for the stable release.

+*BSD and Windows adapter are still a work in progress, any help is very welcome.
+Thanks!

 ## Features